kubedb/docs/docs/guides/mysql/scaling/horizontal-scaling/group_replication.md

   Normal  Successful  93s    KubeDB Enterprise Operator  Controller has Successfully scaled the MySQL database: demo/my-group
 ```

-Now, we are going to verify whether the number of members have increased to meet up the desire state, Let's check,
+Now, we are going to verify whether the number of members has increased to meet up the desired state, Let's check,

 ```console
 $ kubectl get secrets -n demo my-group-auth -o jsonpath='{.data.\username}' | base64 -d